Certified Project Officer (CPO)

 Successfully completing all the online quizzes that follow each topic will satisfy the knowledge requirements for Certification.

-CPO candidates can attempt these online quizzes an unlimited number of times before you pay to enrol.
+Candidates can attempt these online quizzes an unlimited number of times before they formally apply for Certification.
 This guarantees you never pay to fail!